11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 AiSDR leads with a G2 rating of 4.7/5 from 76 reviews, praising ease of use, smooth onboarding, and personalization speed.
 Artisan scores 3.9/5 from 22 reviews with a polarized distribution—72% five-star, 13% one-star—indicating strong fit for some users and significant friction for others.
 11x user sentiment is positive for interface and support but critical of pricing and generic output.

 AiSDR's 4.7/5 rating from 76 G2 reviews reflects consistent satisfaction with ease of use, efficient campaign management, and managed onboarding.
 Users highlight personalization speed as a core strength.
-Common complaints include the $900/month per rep premium for small agencies, quarterly billing cycles that lock in commitments, and the dedicated GTM engineer model that reduces self-serve flexibility.
+Common complaints include the $900/month premium for small agencies, quarterly billing cycles that lock in commitments, and the dedicated GTM engineer model that reduces self-serve flexibility.

 Artisan's 3.9/5 rating from 22 reviews shows a polarized user base.
 The 72% five-star / 13% one-star split suggests Ava works exceptionally well for high-volume teams with dedicated oversight, but struggles when teams expect true "set-and-forget" autonomy.
 Positive feedback emphasizes easy setup, intuitive UI, and consolidated multi-channel outreach.
 Negative feedback focuses on the need for manual setup and oversight, volume-based limitations in personalization, and challenges handling complex replies.